mumble-voip/mumble-releng-vcpkg/README.md

 ### Windows

+You will need Git, Git Bash, CMake and MSVC.

+If you want to create an installer you will also need the [WiX Toolset](https://wixtoolset.org/).

 #### Git

 The dependency download and build script requires [Git for Windows](https://git-scm.com/download/win).
 During installation, make sure the option to set Environment Variables is ticked.
 It is also suggested to add the Git install directory (i.e. `%ProgramFiles%\Git`) to the User `PATH` (or System `PATH` if a multi-user PC) environment variable if using cmd or PowerShell to run the script.

 #### CMake (Windows)

 Download and install the current version of [CMake](https://cmake.org/download/).

-If you want to use an existing installation make sure you use **version 3.15 or later**.
+If you want to use an existing installation of CMake make sure you use **version 3.15 or later**.

 #### MSVC